 "We run a shop giving free clothes and household goods to refugees, asylum seekers and people in the local community who suffer hardship.
-We provide free toiletries and underwear on first visits and give English classes weekly.
+We provide toiletries and underwear on first visits and give English classes weekly.
 We encourage asylum seekers to volunteer with us and they receive expenses, lunch and training."

 One Human Race

 Rando founded One Human Race in October 2015.